 About cervical cancer

 In the low-resource countries of the world, 700 women die every day from cervical cancer, leaving behind families and communities that depended on them.
-Cervical cancer is the second most common cancer in women worldwide and the leading cause of cancer deaths in women in developing countries.
+Cervical cancer is the second most common cancer in women worldwide and the leading cause of cancer deaths in women in low-resource settings.
 With screening, vaccination, and political willpower, cervical cancer can be prevented.1–5

 The worldwide burden